-The last article in the AdWords Recovery series was dealing with the double serving slap, which I believe is AdWords real anti-affiliation policy.
+In another article, in the AdWords Recovery series, I was dealing with the double serving slap, which I believe is AdWords real anti-affiliation policy.
 I explained all about the double serving policy and how affiliates can still continue promoting their sites in AdWords.
-However, non of the tactics we talked about is truly safe from potential slaps, so the only semi-safe way to do it properly is with a white-label strategy.
+However, none of the tactics we talked about is truly safe from potential slaps, so the only semi-safe way to do it properly is with a white-label strategy.

 What is the white-label strategy?